dchian777/dchianTbotTemplate/README.md

 # dchianTbotTemplate
-Template for my Telegram Bots which runs on Google Cloud
+Template for my Telegram Bots which runs on Google Cloud (using the Chrome V8 Runtime Environment)

 There are 3 Main files in this template
 > MainCode.js